-Lego bricks are quite popular and loved among children, but they’re really expensive as compared to other building toys.
+Lego bricks are quite popular and loved among children (not to mention adults).
+But they’re really expensive as compared to other building toys.
 That’s why as a parent, you may want to find ways to save money on them.

 The price of Lego sets is mostly influenced by the number of pieces.
 So, you get more bang for your buck by buying the sets that have the cheapest cost per piece.
 That way, you will pay the least amount of money for the maximum number of Lego pieces possible.

 To calculate that value, you simply take the set price and divide it by the number of pieces.
 But still, how would you know if that cost per piece is indeed cheap?

 Well, it’s important to have an idea about the current market prices per Lego piece including the minimum, maximum and average.
 Ultimately, we found all this information through researching product data that’s available on Amazon.

 Based on Amazon product research, the average price of one Lego piece came to be about $0.11 (11 cents).
 And the majority of Lego sets have a price between $0.06-0.19 per piece.
 Anything 6 cents or lower is a great deal that you don’t want to miss while 19+ cents is too expensive.

 The average price of one Lego piece is about $0.11 (or 11 cents).

 For a 200-piece set, that translates to a price range between $12 and $40 with the average being $22.

 The lowest price for a Lego piece was $0.03, and the maximum was $1.67 which is pretty high.
 We noticed though that most of the very expensive sets (per piece) have extra-large pieces, which naturally jacks up the price.